 If you finance a laptop, that could get you used to the idea of buying things now and paying for them later, which is a dangerous mindset to have.
 You could easily buy more than you can afford without realizing it, only to be stuck with an unmanageable bill.

 Set up a savings plan so that you can pay for the laptop in full a few months down the road.

-This helps you build good savings habit, avoid the mindset of borrowing money for everything, and saves you money by helping you avoid interest charges.
+This helps you build good savings habits, avoid the mindset of borrowing money for everything, and saves you money by helping you avoid interest charges.

 Reassess cheaper options